The Cultural Hotspot of Belfast: Cathedral Quarter

 Inaugurated in 2004, the Custom House Square is a public open space located to the west of the Custom House in Belfast.
 The area dates back to the 1700s when it was utilized as the Salthouse Dock and later on as the Lime Kiln Dock.

-During the 19th and 20th centuries, orators would speak to the crowds right at the steps of the Customs House.
+During the 19th and 20th centuries, orators would speak to the crowds right at the steps of the Customs House and many events erupted from this place that impacted dramatically in Ireland’s legacy.

 Author Anthony Trollope also worked for the General Post Office at the Customs House in Belfast for a number of years as he lived in the city.
 Aside from his literary career, Trollope was also the inventor of the pillar-box.